FuturePhotonInitiative/PTCS/README.md

 * Store the output in a logical manner for future analysis

 ###### How Does SPAE differ from ProberControl?
-While ProberControl focueses on the testing of wafer devices, SPAE places emphasis on package level testing.
+While ProberControl focuses on the testing of wafer devices, SPAE places emphasis on package level testing.
 However, SPAE is flexible enough that wafer testing should be possible in the future if the need arises.

 ###### Where Can I get SPAE?
-SPAE is currently available from the [Future Photon Initialive public GitHub repository.](https://github.com/FuturePhotonInitiative/SPAE)
+SPAE is currently available from the [Future Photon Initiative public GitHub repository.](https://github.com/FuturePhotonInitiative/SPAE)

 * * *
 #### Anatomy of SPAE